nelsonr/nelsonr.github.io/content/posts/go-channels.md

 For the full, documented code, check it <a href="https://gist.github.com/nelsonr/040a2d89b32fc7b767dbc443b78f8f28" target="_blank">here</a>.

 ## Conclusion

+As you see, channels are very powerful feature and there's more that can be done with them than just this simple example.
+We just covered the surface.

 Hope you've enjoyed this small trip to the land of Go channels!
 And more importantly, that you feel you've learned something new.
 I sure did.